WarCluster/warcluster-server/README.md

     $ mkdir -p go/src
     $ export GOPATH=$HOME/go
+    $ export PATH=$PATH:$GOPATH/bin

+It's a good idea to place these two _export_ commands in your .bashrc file, though.
+Otherwise you would have to execute them on each re-login in your system.
 Great.
 Now it's time to fetch the warcluster and install its requirements.

     $ git clone git@github.com:altras/WarCluster.git go/src/warcluster